Arawelo

+Queen ʿArrawelo or ʿArraweelo ' (Boqorad Carraweelo), also known as Ebla Awad, was a proto-Somali Queen in traditional folklore.
+Her story is found in folklore across the Horn of Africa —such as in the stories of Queen Gudit in Ethiopian and Eritrean folklore and Queen Furra in Sidama folklore.
+The person behind these various alternative names is portrayed as a powerful female ruler, probably identical to Māsobā Wārq, the daughter of the last Aksumite king, Dil Na'ad, mentioned in an early Arabic source.

 Biography

-Arawelo is said to have been based in lands inhabited by the Habr Je'lo clan, specifically a place called Murihi in the Sanaag region.
-Ralph E. Drake-Brockman was one of the first Western researchers to publish an account of Arawelo, in his 1912 book British Somaliland he states:The story says that thousands of years ago there lived in what is now the tract of country occupied by the Habr Toljaala tribe, a great Somali queen called Arawailo, who was greatly feared by her people owing to her eccentricities.
-Arawailo lived at a place called Murihi, so the story goes, for little save a huge mound of stones, under which she is said to lie buried, now marks the capital of her ancient kingdom.
-Towards the end of her life Arawailo began to show marked favour towards her own sex and great animosity towards her male subjects.Semi-biographical tales which give many personal details of this queen are given.
-For instance, Arawelo's mother was said to have been called Haramaanyo; but no mention is made in the tales about who her father was.
+Arraweelo is said to have been based in lands inhabited by the Habr Je'lo clan, specifically a place called Murihi in the Sanaag region.
+Ralph E. Drake-Brockman was one of the first Western researchers to publish an account of Arraweelo, in his 1912 book British Somaliland he states:The story says that thousands of years ago there lived in what is now the tract of country occupied by the Habr Toljaala tribe, a great Somali queen called Arraweelo, who was greatly feared by her people owing to her eccentricities.
+Arraweelo lived at a place called Murihi, so the story goes, for little save a huge mound of stones, under which she is said to lie buried, now marks the capital of her ancient kingdom.
+Towards the end of her life Arraweelo began to show marked favour towards her own sex and great animosity towards her male subjects.

+Semi-biographical tales which give many personal details of this queen are given.
+For instance, Arrawelo's mother was said to have been called Haramaanyo; but no mention is made in the tales about who her father was.
 She was the first born of three daughters and natural heir to the dynasty.
-Like many female rulers, Arawelo fought for female empowerment; she believed society should be based on a matriarchy.
-There is no solid evidence of her existence other than testimony.
+Like many female rulers, Arraweelo fought for female empowerment; she believed society should be based on a matriarchy.
+Under her reign, it was also common for men to have their testicles tortured as a form of punishment, including punishments that involved hanging them by the testicles.

+The versions told about her punishments against men vary, but there is a tendency that points to her policy of castrating men.
+It is believed that many, if not all, male prisoners at the time were castrated under her command.

+Interpretations of Arrawelo's life and reign vary widely, ranging from a feminist heroine who fight against male oppression to a cruel emasculator queen who ripped off the genitals of hundreds of men.